romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-How can you ensure that users only utilize Actions created by GitHub or verified creators in their workflows?
+Q: How can you ensure that users only utilize Actions created by GitHub or verified creators in their workflows?
 <details><summary>Show the answer</summary><p>

 - **By configuring Policies to allow only actions created by GitHub or verified creators**